 Some researchers are actively trying to find a test for CTE that can be used while people are alive.
 Others continue to study the brains of deceased individuals who may have had CTE, such as football players.

-Eventually, the hope is to use a range of neuropsychological tests, brain imaging and biomarkers to diagnose CTE.
+Eventually, the hope is to use a range of neuropsychological tests, brain imaging such as specialized MRI tests, and biomarkers to diagnose CTE.
 In particular, imaging of amyloid and tau proteins will aid in diagnosis.

-Researchers are using various substances that bind to tau and other proteins on PET scans.
+Researchers are working to develop tracers that target and bind to tau buildup and other proteins on PET scans.
+Studies are underway using these types of scans and tracers to look for tau buildup in the brains of retired athletes who experienced head injuries.
 These PET scans are in the research phase and not available for clinical testing.

 There's been little research on plasma or cerebral spinal fluid to diagnose the long-term disease processes of CTE.
 Some biomarkers that are used in Alzheimer's disease research may be useful for CTE because the conditions are similar.
 These biomarkers would need to identify brain degeneration from CTE separately from the original brain trauma.

 CTE is a progressive, degenerative brain disease for which there is no treatment.
 More research on treatments is needed, but the current approach is to prevent head injury.
 It's also important to stay informed about the latest recommendations for detecting and managing traumatic brain injury.

 You'll probably start by seeing your family doctor or general practitioner, who may refer you to a neurologist, psychiatrist, neuropsychologist or other specialist for further evaluation.

 Because appointments can be brief and there's often a lot to discuss, prepare before your appointment.